Gaotrees/caffe-doc/Model-Zoo.md

 The models are described in the following paper:

-    Gil Levi and Tal Hassner, Age and Gender Classification using Convolutional Neural Networks, IEEE Workshop on Analysis and Modeling of Faces and Gestures (AMFG), at the IEEE Conf. on Computer Vision and Pattern Recognition (CVPR), Boston, June 2015
+    Age and Gender Classification using Convolutional Neural Networks Gil Levi and Tal Hassner
+    IEEE Workshop on Analysis and Modeling of Faces and Gestures (AMFG), at the IEEE Conf. on Computer Vision and Pattern Recognition (CVPR), Boston, June 2015